pygumby/typescript-the-complete-developers-guide-2022/notes.md

 ## Export Statements in TypeScript (Section 09, Lecture 58)

 - Convention in TypeScript is to never use `export default` statements.

+## Optional Implements Clauses (Section 09, Lecture 74)

+- Using the `implements` keyword, it can be made explicit that a class implements an interface.